sciZer0/7/v/README.md

 At the same time, the increase in a number of nodes doesn't increase the blockchain's bandwidth proportionally, if ever.

-Actually, such an approach means that increasing overhead (efficiency) is the target for each of the existing blockchains.
+Actually, such an approach means that increasing overhead (efficiency) is the goal for each of the existing blockchains.

 Ideally, a blockchain must use another, more efficient, truly-decentralized way to build up its "51% attack" resistance – of course, remaining truly-decentralized and truly-democratic.